-Recent market events and conditions, including global excess oil and natural gas supply, recent actions taken by the Organization of the Petroleum Exporting Countries, slowing growth in China and other emerging economies, market volatility and disruptions in Asia, and sovereign debt levels in various countries, have caused significant weakness and volatility in commodity prices.
+Recent market events and conditions, including global excess oil and natural gas supply, recent actions taken by the Organization of the Petroleum Exporting Countries, slowing growth in China and other emerging economies, market volatility and disruptions in Asia, sovereign debt levels and political upheavals in various countries have caused significant weakness and volatility in commodity prices.
 These events and conditions have caused a significant decrease in the valuation of oil and gas companies and a decrease in confidence in the oil and gas industry.
-These difficulties have been exacerbated in Canada by the recent changes in government at a federal level and, in case of Alberta, the provincial level and the resultant uncertainty surrounding regulatory, tax and royalty changes that may be implemented by the new governments.
-In addition, the inability to get the necessary approvals to build pipelines and other facilities to provide better access to markets for the oil and gas industry in western Canada has led to additional uncertainty and reduced confidence in the oil and gas industry in western Canada.
-Lower commodity prices may also affect the volume and value of our reserves especially as certain reserves become uneconomic.
+These difficulties have been exacerbated in Canada by the recent changes in government at a federal level and, in the case of Alberta, at the provincial level, and the resultant uncertainty surrounding regulatory, tax, royalty changes and environmental regulation that have been announced or may be implemented by the new governments.
+In addition, the inability to get the necessary approvals to build pipelines and other facilities to provide better access to markets for the oil and gas industry in Western Canada has led to additional downward price pressure on oil and gas produced in Western Canada and uncertainty and reduced confidence in the oil and gas industry in Western Canada.
+Lower commodity prices may also affect the volume and value of our reserves, rendering certain reserves uneconomic.
 In addition, lower commodity prices have restricted, and are anticipated to continue to restrict, our cash flow resulting in a reduced capital expenditure budget.
 As a result, we may not be able to replace our production with additional reserves and both our production and reserves could be reduced on a year over year basis.
-Any decrease in value of our reserves may reduce the borrowing base under our credit facilities, which, depending on the level of our indebtedness, could result in having to repay a portion of our indebtedness.
+Any decrease in value of our reserves may reduce the borrowing base under our Credit Facility, which, depending on the level of our indebtedness, could result in having to repay a portion of our indebtedness.
 Given the current market conditions and the lack of confidence in the Canadian oil and gas industry, we may have difficulty raising additional funds or if we are able to do so, it may be on unfavourable and highly dilutive terms.
 If these conditions persist, our cash flow may not be sufficient to continue to fund our operations and to satisfy our obligations when due and will require additional equity or debt financing and/or proceeds from asset sales.
 There can be no assurance that such equity or debt financing will be available on terms that are satisfactory or at all.
 Similarly, there can be no assurance that we will be able to realize any or sufficient proceeds from asset sales to discharge our obligations.